Two Major Payment Pitfalls to Avoid When Designing Education Benefits

 The front line remains a largely untapped resource, and employers are competing to attract this critical population in the face of growing talent and skill gaps.
 Debt-free education and skilling programs offer a more sustainable and fruitful way to approach these challenges.

 What’s better than tuition reimbursement?
 A program that’s directly funded by employers so employees never pay out of pocket.

 But there’s a catch.
 Direct payment is one thing, but the most effective programs remove both the financial burden and the administrative burden from employees.

-Our Guide to Making Education Your Competitive Advantage reveals how they did it, and spotlights eight best practices to help you optimize your own employee education program.
+Want to know why — and how?
+Download the full ebook to learn why you should be wary of voucher-based payment systems.
+Our Guide to Making Education Your Competitive Advantage covers this and more, spotlighting eight best practices to help you optimize your own employee education program.